 Speaking to the jury the judge will summarise both the prosecution and defence cases.
 During the time the judge directs the jury to points of law arising during the case.
 They will also explain the burden and standard of proof the prosecution brings to the case and how this must be proven beyond all reasonable doubt in a guilty verdict.

 Once all evidence has been heard and the judge has summarised, the jury leaves the courtroom.
 It’s their job to reach a verdict.
 Ideally all 12 will agree but if a significant amount of time passes without a unanimous conclusion, the Judge will allow for a majority verdict.
 This is where at least 10 jurors agree.

-If the defendant is found guilty, the judge will then impose a sentence on them taking into account the seriousness of the case and the level of blame that is placed on the defendant.
+Upon return to the courtroom the jury foreman will present their decision to the court.
+If found guilty, the judge will impose sentence whilst taking into account the seriousness of the case and the level of blame placed on the defendant.

 Why use a solicitor?

 - A solicitor prepares you on what to expect at court

 - Without legal representation you’ll have no experience in court

 - You will harm your defence without a solicitor

 Why Watson Woodhouse?